Belas Clube De Campo

 The type of grass was also chosen taking into account the quality of play and visual appearance, remaining green throughout the year.

-This golf facility does not consult individuals or organizations regarding its grassing plan.
+This golf facility consults the following individuals / organizations regarding its grassing plan:

 This golf facility is making the following efforts to manage the playing quality expectations of customers: